dAnushka77/NER_Application/README.md

-# NER_Application

-# Entity Extraction with Flask and spaCy
+# Entity Extraction with Flask and spaCy using NER

 This project is a simple Flask web application that allows users to upload a text file, and it will display the named entities extracted from the text using the `spaCy` library.